Location | Coquitlam, British Columbia

 Discipline | Mechanical

-Williams Engineering Canada (WEC) supplied mechanical design services for this project which included heating, ventilation, plumbing and fire protection; as well as energy modelling services.
+Williams Engineering Canada (WEC) supplied mechanical design services for this project, which included heating, ventilation, plumbing and fire protection, as well as energy modelling services.
 The heating system utilized in the suites includes electric baseboard heaters; ventilation within each suite is provided through a central recirculation ventilation (CRV) system, circulating air through all regular living spaces within each suite.
 Optional “modular” split system air conditioning has been included for future “owner” selection.
-Common area design includes an “occupancy-controlled” mini-make-up air unit for ventilation, coupled with electric baseboard heating and split system air conditioning.
-Corridor ventilation is provided on each floor via a gas-fired make-up are unit, located on the roof.
+Common area design consists of an “occupancy-controlled” mini-make-up air unit for ventilation, coupled with electric baseboard heating and split system air conditioning.
+Corridor ventilation is provided on each floor via a gas-fired make-up are unit located on the roof.
 Plumbing is designed for all residential fixtures, roof and site drainage requirements.
 A performance specification sprinkler system is designed to meet current NFPA-13 and NFPA 14 requirements.

 Duet I will offer residential spaces that will bridge the desire of an urban atmosphere with the great outdoors.
-WEC is enthusiastic to continue to provide the most sustainable, inclusive and resilient solutions, throughout the duration of this project.
+WEC is enthusiastic about continuing to provide the most sustainable, inclusive and resilient solutions, throughout the duration of this project.